Legendary AR-60 Receiver

 photo shown as the header photo, I've never seen any other photos of the AR-60 being

-KN4R sent me this photo (left) of a Coastal Station located in Bergen, Norway
+photos sent to me by KN4R.
+Photo left is of a Coastal Station located in Bergen, Norway

 in the 1950s.
 The receiver in the foreground is the AR-60S version.
 Note

 that in the very back of the room there's another AR-60S being used